alu0101318066/alu0101318066/README.md

-# Hi there, I'm Kiana Bayani :wawe:
+# Hi there, I'm Kiana Bayani

-Currently studying Computer Engineering, focusing on Information Systems.
+<div style="text-align: justify">Currently studying Computer Engineering, focusing on Information Systems.
 Fast learner and eager to explore new technologies.
-Able to switch between perfectionism and pragmatism.
+Able to switch between perfectionism and pragmatism.</div>

-A few years ago I realized that I wanted to focus my efforts on being useful.
-For this reason, I'm trying to contribute more and more
+<div style="text-align justify">A few years ago I realized that I wanted to focus my efforts on being useful.
+For this reason, I'm trying to contribute more and more </div>